Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Enjoy tasting some of the 50 local brews while tucking into hearty dishes like rabbit cooked in cherry beer, or the meatloaf with mustard sauce.
 Open daily for lunch and dinner, reservations recommended.

-La Porteuse d'Eau is a beautiful art deco restaurant that not only stuns with amazing decor but keeps locals coming back for more with classic Belgian cuisine and selection of over 70 Belgian beers.
+La Porteuse d'Eau is a beautiful art deco restaurant that not only stuns with amazing décor, but keeps locals coming back for more with classic Belgian cuisine and a selection of over 70 Belgian beers.
 This wonderful brasserie in Brussels operates from 11am until 3pm and 6 until 10.30 pm from Tuesday through Thursday.
 On Friday and Saturday, it's open from 11am until 11.30pm, while on Sunday it closes at 10.30pm.

 The magnificent and unique Groot-Bijgaarden is the venue for this beautiful annual flower show.
 Every year, the grounds of this estate are transformed into an Eden, spread with flowers, water features, and plants arranged by many expert florists.

 Visitors can delight in the flower show in addition to marvelling at the castle itself, designed in the style of the Flemish Renaissance.
 The first stones were laid as early as the 12th century, with a four-story tower rising from beside the gatehouse of the moat.

 Tens of thousands of art experts and art lovers from all over the world eagerly await ArtBrussels, Belgium's premier art festival, renowned for its high standard.
 The Belgian Association of Contemporary Art Galleries instituted ArtBrussels in 1968 and today the work on view, selected by an international committee, represents more than 150 international galleries.